MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 ----------- | -------
 Topic | A Virtual Agent Designer topic.
 Rate | The percentage of engaged sessions for the topic that are abandoned.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the interaction.
-Impact | The topic's abandon rate impact score.
-The abandon rate impact score is the overall abandon rate including the topic minus the overall abandon rate excluding the topic.
+Impact | The topic's abandon-rate impact score.
+The abandon-rate impact score is the overall abandon rate including the topic minus the overall abandon rate excluding the topic.

 The chart displays the impact as a red or blue bar.
 A red bar indicates that the topic's abandon rate is larger than the average abandon rate, resulting in a negative impact on overall abandon rate.
 A blue bar indicates that the abandon time is shorter, resulting in a positive impact on overall abandon rate performance.

-Improving the abandon rate for the top abandon rate topics in red will have the greatest impact on improving the overall abandon rate.
+Improving the abandon rate for the top abandon-rate topics in red has the greatest impact on improving the overall abandon rate.

-To see additional information about each topic, click the Detail link to display the Topic details dashboard.
+To see additional information about each topic, select the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).

 ## Resolution rate drivers chart